Social Security: 9 Frequent Questions and Answers

-Since you began working for the man (your company), you’ve forked over a portion of every paycheck to the man (the government) in the form of Social Security Taxes.
+Since you began working for your company, you’ve forked over a portion of every paycheck to the the government in the form of Social Security Taxes.
 You haven’t had a choice in this matter.

 So what exactly are Social Security Taxes?
 Who do they benefit?
 Why do you pay them?
 And where the heck did this policy come from?